Ada-Developers-Academy/core-unit-2/api-6-testing/setting-configs-and-creating-the-test-db.md

 ## Create Our `.env` File

 It is a common practice to name our environment files `.env` and place them in the root directory.
-Later in this series we will be using a tool that requires this exact set up, so we should create the `.env` file in our project root either in our code editor, or by running
+Later in this series we will be using a tool that requires this exact set up, so we should create the `.env` file in our project root either in our code editor, or by running the following command in the project root directory:

 ```bash
 $ touch .env
 ```

-in the project root directory.

 ## Make Git Ignore Our `.env` File